Menu

 Is My GAMSAT Score Good Enough?

-We can all exhale now – the first block of anxiety-striking, viscerally painful waiting is done – you have your GAMSAT ® score!
+We can all exhale now – the first block of anxiety-striking, viscerally painful waiting is done – you have your GAMSAT® score!
 I’m sure many of you reaped the rewards of small bets with friends about on which date ACER would release the results; I for one know that I owe my best friend a coffee.
 But as the dust settles and we put the momentary ecstasy of potentially being through with the GAMSAT exam aside, we so often start to be nagged with a far more serious question: is our work here truly done?
-In other words, the question is: Is my GAMSAT® score good enough?
+Is my GAMSAT® score good enough?

-Recently, my Facebook feed is often flooded with advertisements presenting various “Entrance Calculators”, based on one’s GPA and GAMSAT® and all I could muster was a swift shake of the head.
-Put simply, it’s just not that simple.
-Let’s take a closer look at how it all works… There are three types of entrance styles that medical schools like to use to qualify for an interview
+Recently, my Facebook feed has been flooded with advertisements presenting various “Entrance Calculators”, based on one’s GPA and GAMSAT®.
+But it’s just not that simple.
+Let’s take a closer look at how it all works.
+There are three types of entrance styles that medical schools like to use to qualify for an interview:

 • GAMSAT® only